-A question we regularly get asked by business owners is what do Banks need to consider before lending against a business?
+A question regularly asked by business owners is what do Banks need to lend against a business?

 Another common question is – what key criteria do I need to meet so that I can have my home removed from the Banks security arrangements?

 The answer to this will vary widely depending on: